ROCm/ROCR-Runtime/docs/installation.rst

 The runtime optionally supports use of the CMake user package registry.
 By default the registry is not modified.
 Set CMake variable ``EXPORT_TO_USER_PACKAGE_REGISTRY`` to ON to enable updating the package registry.

-To build, install, and produce packages on a system with standard ROCm packages installed, run the following from ``src/``:
+To build, install, and produce packages on a system with standard ROCm packages installed, clone your copy of ROCR and run the following from ``src/``:

 .. code-block:: shell